jgato/jgato/random_docs/Openshift Interacting with Catalog.md

 │ registry.redhat.io          │                       │                     │
 │                             │                       │                     │
 └─────────────────────────────┴───────────────────────┴─────────────────────┘
 ```

 So I will have enough perms to interact with redhat official registries.
+And your auth file on path '${XDG_RUNTIME_DIR}/containers/auth.json'

+*There is known bug with oc-mirror 4.10 that would make you copy the auth.json file on ~/.docker/config.json*

 You can search for Operators: